vohi/minicoin/README.md

 For advanced options and usages, see the **Machine definition** sections below.

+# Jobs

+Jobs are script files that can be executed from the host on one or more machines.

+Jobs are defined in the `jobs` folder, and each subfolder represents a job that can be executed on machines.
+Jobs can receive command line arguments, access the host file system via folder sharing, and use the software installed through provisioning steps.

 ## Executing Jobs

-Jobs are defined in the `jobs` folder.
-Each subfolder represents a job that can be executed on machines, using the `run_on.sh` shell script.
+Jobs are executed using the `run_on.sh` shell script.

 `$ ./run_on.sh ubuntu1804 test -- p1 p2 p3`